skies09/dog-database-ds/README.md

 * Dog owners, dog fanatics and potential dog adopters.

 ### Expansion strategy
-* More categories such as 'cost to keep', 'good with children', 'amount of shedding' and 'tolerates being alone'
+* More categories such as 'cost to keep', 'good with children', 'amount of shedding' and 'tolerates being alone'.
 * Links to dog rescue homes to encourage smart and researched adoption and reduce the number of dogs in kennels.